 2. Rental Evictions

-Landlords have a right under Virginia landlord-tenant laws to evict a tenant for violating a term of the rental agreement.
+Landlords have a right under Virginia landlord-tenant law to evict a tenant for violating a term of the rental agreement.
 Common reasons to evict a tenant include:

 And even then, as the landlord, you must not engage in ‘self-help’ eviction tactics.
-The Virginia law requires strict adherence to the Virginia eviction laws for it to be legal and succeed.
+The Virginia laws requires strict adherence to the Virginia eviction laws for it to be legal and succeed.

 3. Lease Termination in Virginia

-Virginia landlord-tenant law allows tenants to terminate their lease early for certain reasons, including:
+Virginia landlord-tenant act allows tenants to terminate their lease early for certain reasons, including:

 4. Housing Discrimination